NomicFoundation/hardhat/docs/tutorial/07_setting-up-the-front-end.md

    ```bash
    npx buidler node
    ```
    This starts the Buidler EVM listening on [http://localhost:8545](http://localhost:8545).
-You can browse there to get the message:
+   To verify that you can browse there to get the message:
    ```
    {"jsonrpc":"2.0","id":null,"error":{"code":-32700,"message":"Parse error: Unexpected end of JSON input"}}
    ```
+   It is an error, because the browser did not send a legitimate [JSON RPC](https://www.jsonrpc.org/specification) request, but the fact you got this error shows that there is an HTTP server there.
 2. Click the Metamask icon (![Metamask icon](https://raw.githubusercontent.com/qbzzt/qbzzt.github.io/master/metamask-logo.png)) in the top right corner of the browser.
 3. Click the currently selected network (by default **Main Ethereum Network**) and select **Localhost 8545**.